SQream/sqream_docs/installation_guides/pre-installation_configurations.rst

 Installing the CUDA Driver
 --------------------------

+The current recommendation is for CUDA 12.3.2.

 .. contents::
    :local:
    :depth: 1

-The current recommendation is for CUDA 12.3.2.

-For A100 GPU and other A series GPUs, you must install CUDA driver **11.4.3** or a later version.

-For H100 GPU and other H series GPUs, you must install CUDA driver **11.8** or a later version.

-For L40S GPU and other L series GPUs, you must install CUDA driver **12.0** or a later version.

 For questions related to which driver to install, contact `SqreamDB support <https://sqream.atlassian.net/servicedesk/customer/portal/2/group/8/create/26>`_.

 Installing the CUDA Driver from the Repository